-Fighting cybercrime is a key priority for a financial organisation like Proteq.
-Cybercrime risk increases over time and is becoming more widespread and professionalised, for example cyber attacks using ransomware.
-In 2019 no major incidents related to cybercrime occurred within Proteq.
-Cybercrime will remain high on the agenda of the Proteq management.
-To manage the increasing risk effectively, in 2019 a cybercrime strategy was drawn and aligned with Gartner and a phishing campaign was executed to promote awareness for the behavioral aspects of cybercrime.
+For Proteq mitigating the cybercrime risk is a key priority.
+Cybercrime risk increases over time and is becoming more widespread and professionalised, for example cyber-attacks using ransomware or in supply chains.
+In 2020 no major incidents related to cybercrime occurred within Proteq.
+Cybercrime will remain high on the agenda of the Proteq Board and Risk Boards.
+To manage the increasing risk effectively in 2020 extra measures related to prevention, monitoring and incident response have been implemented.
+Several phishing campaigns were executed to promote awareness for the behavioral aspects of cybercrime.
 Also additional measures for threat and patch management were taken.
+A cybercrime plan for 2021 has been drafted and Proteq will keep on focusing on mitigating this risk.